 An RSU represents the right to receive shares of the Company's Class A common shares upon vesting of the RSU.
 The fair value of each RSU is based on the closing price of the Company's Class A common shares on the date of grant.
 In December 2019, the Company granted RSUs with service conditions ("Time-Based RSUs") that vest in one installment on December 31, 2020, subject to the recipient's continued employment through that date.
-During the year ended December 31, 2019, the Company also granted the First RSU Award as part of the RLTIP, which becomes eligible to vest upon the Achievement Date and will vest upon the first anniversary of such date, subject to the recipient's continued employment through that date.
+During the six months ended June 30, 2020 and the year ended December 31, 2019, the Company also granted the First RSU Award as part of the RLTIP, which becomes eligible to vest upon the Achievement Date and will vest upon the first anniversary of such date, subject to the recipient's continued employment through that date.
 In the event the RLTIP Milestone is not achieved, none of the First RSU Award will vest.

-The grant-date fair value of the Time-Based RSUs granted in 2019 was \$1,250 and will be recognized on a straight-line basis through the vest date for these RSUs.
-For the three months ended March 31, 2020, the Company recognized \$261 in Time-Based RSU expense.
-The grant-date fair value of the First RSU Award was \$2,994 and will be recognized when the RLTIP Milestone is deemed probable of achievement through the date the First RSU Award will vest.
-During the three months ended March 31, 2020, the Company did not recognize compensation expense related to the First RSU Award, as achievement of the RLTIP Milestone was determined to be not probable.
+The grant-date fair value of the outstanding Time-Based RSUs remaining as of June 30, 2020 was \$1,045 and is being recognized on a straight-line basis through the vest date for these RSUs.
+For the three and six months ended June 30, 2020, the Company recognized \$222 and \$483 in Time-Based RSU expense, respectively.
+The grant-date fair value of the outstanding First RSU Award remaining as of June 30, 2020 was \$2,686 and will be recognized when the RLTIP Milestone is deemed probable of achievement through the date the First RSU Award will vest.
+During the three and six months ended June 30, 2020, the Company did not recognize compensation expense related to the First RSU Award, as achievement of the RLTIP Milestone was determined to be not probable.

-The following table summarizes RSU activity for the three months ended March 31, 2020:
+The following table summarizes RSU activity for the six months ended June 30, 2020:

-Number of Shares Weighted Average Grant Date Fair Value Unvested RSUs as of December 31, 2019 328,296 \$ 12.93 Granted \$ - Vested \$ - Forfeited (26,253) \$ 12.93 Unvested RSUs as of March 31, 2020 302,043 \$ 12.93
+Number of Shares Weighted Average Grant Date Fair Value Unvested RSUs as of December 31, 2019 328,296 \$ 12.93 Granted 5,211 \$ 17.79 Vested \$ Forfeited (46,780) \$ 12.93 Unvested RSUs as of June 30, 2020 286,727 \$ 13.01